-Culminating sequence designed to review and fortify knowledge of essential mathematics concepts and mathematical synthesize knowledge and experience through the completion of an approved research project.
-Results of the research are presented to peers and other interested members of the community.
-Course academic comprehensive includes а examination used to assess the objectives of the core mathematics courses.
+Culminating sequence designed to review and fortify knowledge of essential mathematics concepts and to synthesize mathematical knowledge and experience through the completion of an approved research project.
+Results of the research are presented to peers and other interested members of the academic community.
+Course includes a comprehensive examination used to assess the objectives of the core mathematics courses.

-500 Three Credits TOPICS IN MATHEMATICS EDUCATION
+TOPICS IN MATHEMATICS EDUCATION